-Each ELP student is required to take a total of 9 credit hours in leadership, project management, and/or global perspectives.
-The first course, Engineering Leadership Gateway, is required.
-Students entering ELP in Fall 2017 (or later), are also required to take 3-1 credit ELP courses before graduation, generally one each academic year.
-Students select additional elective courses to complete the 9 credit hours.
+Starting in Fall 2018, the ELP Certificate requires a total of 12 credit hours in leadership, project management, and/or global perspectives.
+The first course to be taken is Engineering Leadership Gateway.
+Students then take 3-2 credit ELP courses before graduation, generally one each academic year.
+Students select additional elective courses to complete the 12 credit hours.

 The Engineering Leadership Gateway course (COEN 2050) is designed to launch students’ journey through the Engineering Leadership Program.
 As a cohort students explore fundamental concepts and questions that are especially meaningful for self-guided, life-long leadership development.
 Rather than impart a particular philosophy and particular practical skillset, the course aims to cultivate students’ capacity to inductively develop their own leadership convictions, assess their own needs to develop particular leadership virtues and skills, and proactively seek experiences to learn and practice these abilities and traits.
 The spirit of the course emphasizes integrity—both in the sense of commitment to authentic, gritty, courageous engagement in course work, and in the sense of cohesively integrating leadership development with all other aspects of personal, professional and civic life.